 To create a future generation of "green" networks that can carry increased data traffic while consuming less energy, ESnet is embarking on a program of research and innovation, seeking broad-based community engagement, with the following “green networking” goals:

 - Engage in research initiatives to explore new ideas and options.

 - Create better tools.
 Build tools to collect and visualize live network energy consumption.
-As part of the MAVEN Project, ESnet will instrument the 100Gbps Advanced Networking Initiative prototype network for real-time power measurement, including power distribution units and sensors.
+As part of the MAVEN Project, ESnet instrumented the 100Gbps Advanced Network Initiative prototype network, and now ESnet5, their latest network, for real-time power measurement, including power distribution units and sensors.

 - Build an open knowledge base.
 Establish open datasets for network energy efficiency research, working with community groups such as IEEE, Internet Engineering Task Force (IETF) and the GreenTouch Consortium.